Our Place Studio

 After reviewing my usability test results, I focused on refining the design by implementing the following iterations:

-Check out the high-fidelity prototype below or click here to take a look at the finalized screens.
+Check out the high-fidelity prototype below, or click here to take a look at the finalized screens.

 Final Thoughts

 As a former yoga teacher and forever yoga student, the chance to design a yoga studio website felt truly serendipitous, and I gladly accepted the challenge.
 Although this project was conceptual, Our Place Studio is a real business, local to my hometown.
-They offer all kinds of classes and are especially known for Aerial Yoga, which is a challenge in and of itself!
-Ultimately, it was such a creatively rewarding experience to reimagine the studio and create a responsive website that reflects their values, while capturing the peaceful, yet playful side of yoga.
+They offer all kinds of classes and are especially known for aerial yoga, which is a challenge in and of itself!
+Ultimately, it was such a creatively rewarding experience to reimagine the studio and create a responsive website that reflects their values while capturing the peaceful, yet playful side of yoga.
 While the scope of this project didn’t allow time for any additional screen designs, I would have loved the chance to have redesigned the website in its entirety.
 Maybe next time!